-Nursing is a lucrative and high demand healthcare field, with almost 3,000,000 registered nurses (RNs) in the United States.
-The nursing profession is growing at a rate of 15%, more than double the national average, according to the Bureau of Labor Statistics .
-With its higher-than-average population of senior citizens, Arizona in particular suffers from an acute shortage of nurses.
-The state currently provides only 681 RNs for every 100,000 residents, far below the national mean of 825.
-More than half of Arizonans cannot access quality healthcare, so nurses play a significant role in health management.
-Banner Health, the state's largest employer, maintains its headquarters in Phoenix.
-Nursing schools in Arizona partner with Banner and other large hospitals for clinical rotations.
+Nursing is a lucrative and high-demand field, with almost 3 million registered nurses (RNs) across the nation.
+The Bureau of Labor Statistics projects that job opportunities for nurses will grow by 15% between 2016 and 2026 -- more than twice as fast as the national average for all other jobs.
+Caused in part by its increasingly large senior citizen population, Arizona suffers from an acute shortage of nurses.
+The state currently provides only 681 RNs for every 100,000 residents, far below the national average of 825 RNs per resident.
+More than half of Arizonans cannot access quality healthcare, and nurses can play a significant role in improving health management.
+Banner Health -- the state's largest employer -- maintains its headquarters in Phoenix, and nursing schools in Arizona partner with Banner and other large hospitals for clinical rotations.

-The average American RN earns more than $68,000 per year, but according to Payscale , nurses in Phoenix receive 6% higher salaries.
-Nursing is an attractive profession for Arizonans thanks to the combination of the sheer volume of opportunity, need for nurses, and high salaries in the field.
-And since nurse anesthetists, nurse midwives, family nurse practitioners, and other specialists can earn even higher salaries than a standard RN, the field is particularly poised for career advancement through an online nursing degree.
+The average salary for an RN in the U.S. is $63,000 per year; however, according to PayScale, nurses in Phoenix receive 4% higher salaries.
+Nursing is an attractive profession for Arizonans thanks to the combination high demand for nurses and lucrative salaries.
+Additionally, since nurse anesthetists, nurse midwives, family nurse practitioners, and other specialists can earn even more lucrative wages, the field is particularly well-suited for individuals interested in seeking career advancement by pursuing an online nursing degree.

 How to Become a Nurse in Arizona

-Becoming a registered nurse requires a candidate to earn an on-campus or online nursing degree.
+To become a registered nurse, candidates must earn an on-campus or online nursing degree.
 At a minimum, an associate degree can serve as academic preparation.
-Many nurses now choose to start their careers by earning a bachelor's degree, however, through an online BSN program in Arizona.
-Students who plan to advance in the field by becoming family nurse practitioners, nurse anesthetists, or college-level nursing instructors then pursue a master's degree or even a doctorate in nursing practice (DNP).
-Starting with a bachelor’s in nursing is logical for these ambitious professionals since it offers an in-depth curriculum that serves as a head start for future graduate study.
+However, many nurses now choose to start their careers by earning a bachelor's degree through an online BSN program in Arizona.
+Students who plan to advance in the field by becoming family nurse practitioners, nurse anesthetists, or college-level nursing instructors must also go on to pursue a master's degree or even a doctorate in nursing practice (DNP).

-Earning an online nursing degree makes sense for busy professionals, as it allows them to study when it’s convenient for them.
-Because most entry-level nursing programs in Arizona require rounds of clinical practice, these degrees are often not available in a fully online format.
-Most associate degree and bachelor's degree applicants must pass a nursing admissions test in addition to the general admission requirements at nursing schools in Arizona.
-Associate degrees take one to two years to complete, and bachelor's degrees are typically four years long.
-Students in online nursing programs in Arizona complete science prerequisites in biology, chemistry, and anatomy, in addition to general education courses and specialty nursing classes.
+Earning an online nursing degree appeals to many busy professionals because it allows them to study at their convenience.
+Most entry-level nursing programs in Arizona require students to complete rounds of clinical practice; as such, schools do not typically offer these degrees in a fully online format.
+To gain admittance, the majority of applicants to associate and bachelor's programs must pass a nursing admissions test and meet the general admission requirements at nursing schools in Arizona.
+Associate degrees take 1-2 years to complete, while bachelor's degrees typically take four years.
+Students in online nursing programs in Arizona also take science courses in biology, chemistry, and anatomy, in addition to general education courses and specialty nursing classes.

 Nursing Licensure in Arizona

-To become a registered nurse in Arizona, a candidate must first pass the NCLEX-RN examination.
+To become a registered nurse in Arizona, a candidate must pass the NCLEX-RN examination.
 This exam tests a candidate's knowledge of entry-level nursing practices.
 To take the NCLEX-RN, a student must have completed an approved nursing program at a college or university.
 At Arizona nursing schools, these approved programs include science courses, nursing practice classes, and clinical components.
-Students at nursing schools in Arizona can choose to become a nurse through an associate or bachelor's program.
+Students at nursing schools in Arizona can choose to become a nurse by completing an associate or bachelor's program.
 Associate-level online nursing degrees require approximately two years to complete, while bachelor's degrees take around four years.
-Bachelor’s-level online nursing degrees are the more in-depth study option and often result in more career opportunities.
+Additionally, bachelor's-level online nursing degrees provide more in-depth study and often result in more career opportunities.

-The Arizona State Board of Nursing (AZBN) licenses Arizona’s nurses.
-This board authorizes a graduate from a nursing school in Arizona to take the NCLEX-RN exam.
+AZBN oversees licensing for nurses in the state.
+This board authorizes graduates from nursing schools in Arizona to take the NCLEX-RN exam.
 It does not, however, provide an official study guide.
-Once a student completes the required academic program, he or she applies to AZBN for permission to take the NCLEX-RN.
-Once the student passes the NCLEX-RN exam, he or she must clear a criminal background check.
-Felony convictions and pending criminal charges may prohibit some applicants from becoming nurses.
-After clearing each requirement, successful candidates receive a nursing license in the mail from AZBN.
+Once a student completes a required academic program, they must apply to AZBN for permission to take the NCLEX-RN.
+Once an individual passes the NCLEX-RN exam, they must also pass a criminal background check.
+Felony convictions and pending criminal charges may prevent some applicants from becoming nurses.
+After clearing all of the requirements, successful candidates receive a nursing license in the mail from AZBN.

 Nursing Licensing Costs in Arizona